Grover Search Inspired Alternating Operator Ansatz of Quantum Approximate Optimization Algorithm for Search Problems: Background

 In the following sections we explore the connection between QAOA and AGS.
 Here AGS refers to applying the AQC time-dependent Hamiltonian approach to Grover's problem searching for a marked element in the unstructured database.
 An unstructured search problem of size $N = 2^n$ where the adjacency matrix $A$ has ones everywhere except all zeros on the diagonal.
 Let $\ket{\omega}$ be the target state while $\ket{s} = \ket{+}^{\otimes n}$ be the initial uniform superposition state.
-Our initial investigations on the process of mapping CTQW and AGS to QAOA via AQC can be can be viewed as Fig. 2.
-In this work, we focus on the AGS path.
+Our initial investigations on the process of mapping CTQW and AGS to QAOA via AQC can be can be viewed as Fig. 2. { {The Grover inspired approach AGS was first introduced in \cite{roland2002quantum}.
+There are two paths as shown in Fig. 2, one is CTQW-AQC-QAOA while the other is AGS-AQC-QAOA.
+This work is mainly for the AGS-AQC-QAOA path.
+The AGS based path does not cause irreconcilabilities but the CTQW based path did \cite{wong2016irreconcilable}.} A more detailed explanation regarding the irreconcilability and potential solutions is at the appendix \ref{sect:appdixA} for the CTQW-AQC-QAOA path. }